 (indicated by an asterisk at the beginning of their name).

-Boulding, Kenneth E., The Image: Knowledge in life and society (1956) The five major presuppositions of imaginal education are based on the first chapter of this book.
+Boulding, Kenneth E., The Image: Knowledge in life and society (1956) The five major presuppositions of imaginal education are based on the Introduction in this book.

 Brann, Eva T. H., The World of the Imagination: Sum and substance (1991)

 Bruner, Jerome, The Process of Education (1963) Brunner introduced the concept of ‘womb to tomb’ education or lifelong learning.

 * Bueno, Karen.
 Children Singing the New Millennium: Songs of the Fifth City Preschool (2000)

 Buzan,Tony, Use Both Sides of Your Brain (1976) and The Mind Map Book: How to use radiant thinking to maximize your brain’s’ untapped potential (1993)

 * Chagnon, Lucille Tessier, Voice Hidden, Voice Heard: A reading and writing anthology (1998). and Yes You Can Teach Someone to Read: A step by step how-to book (2005)